 - Update WordPress Core – This is last, and most important piece.
 You should read the log on what the new update brings.
 Most important, after you have updated the WordPress Core take a look at your site and pages and ensure that everything is working properly.
 I suggest you do this using different browsers as well.

 If everything goes smoothly, this should take 30 to 60 minutes, depending on how many plugins and themes you have.
-If you’re not sure how to do this, please contact us and we’d be happy to help you.
+If you’re still not confident you can do this or just don’t have the time contact us and we’d be happy to help you.